FlightGear

 FlightGear Flight Simulator (often shortened to FlightGear or FGFS) is a free, open source multi-platform flight simulator developed by the FlightGear project since 1997.

-David Murr started the project on April 8, 1996.
-The project had its first release in 1997 and continued in development.
-It has specific builds for a variety of operating systems including Microsoft Windows, macOS, Linux, IRIX, and Solaris.
+David Murr started this project on April 8, 1996.
+This project had its first release in 1997 and continued in development.
+It has specific builds for a variety of different operating systems including Microsoft Windows, macOS, Linux, IRIX, and Solaris.

 FlightGear is an atmospheric and orbital flight simulator used in aerospace research and industry.
 Its flight dynamics engine (JSBSim) is used in a 2015 NASA benchmark to judge new simulation code to the standards of the space industry.

 History

 FlightGear started as an online proposal in 1996 by David Murr, living in the United States.
 He was dissatisfied with proprietary, available, simulators like the Microsoft Flight Simulator, citing motivations of companies not aligning with the simulators' players ("simmers"), and proposed a new flight simulator developed by volunteers over the Internet.
 The flight simulator was created using custom 3D graphics code.
 Development of an OpenGL based version was spearheaded by Curtis Olson starting in 1997.
 FlightGear incorporated other open-source resources, including the LaRCsim flight dynamics engine from NASA, and freely available elevation data.
 The first working binaries using OpenGL came out in 1997.
 By 1999 FlightGear had replaced LaRCsim with JSBSim built to the sims' needs, and in 2015 NASA used JSBSim alongside 6 other space industry standards to create a measuring stick to judge future space industry simulation code.

 FlightGear reached 1.0 in 2007, 2.0 in 2010, and there were 9 major releases under 2.x and 3.x labels, with the final one under the previous numbering scheme being "3.4", since "3.6" was cancelled.
 The project moved to a regular release cadence with 2-4 releases per year since 2016, with the first version under the new naming scheme being "2016.1".
 Around that time, the graphical front end "FlightGear Launch Control", also known as "FGRun", was replaced by a hard-coded Qt launcher.
 FlightGear's source code is released under the terms of the GNU General Public License and is free and open-source software.

 The FlightGear project has been nominated by SourceForge, and subsequently chosen as project of the month by the community, in 2015, 2017, and 2019.